SabithPkcMnr/WebViewMaster/README.md

 This is a Android WebView sample project.
 Including all the significant role characters of WebView into the app.
 See the screenshot for further information.
 A project by <a href="https://www.youtube.com/SabithPkcMnr?sub_confirmation=1">Sabith Pkc Mnr!</a>

 # How this work?
-I have included some useful methods of WebView to bring a browser environment to a simple Black Activity of Android Studio.
+I have included some useful methods of WebView to bring a browser environment to a simple Blank Activity of Android Studio.
 This include:
 <h3>WebView Methods</h3>
 -JavaScript support.<br>
 -Back Button to previous page.<br>